KJeff01/Cobra/README.md

 1. need power/truck/tank/cyborg/vtol.
 2. AC/AR/AB/AM/AL -- make it switch personalities.
 3. FFA -- after a team skirmish is won, break alliance and fight it (does not count as win/loss either way).
-4. toggle mg -- disable/enable machinegun use.
-5. toggle cyborg -- disable/enable cyborg use.
+4. toggle cyborg -- disable/enable cyborg use.
-6. toggle hover -- force Cobra to use hover propulsion for all tanks.
+5. toggle hover -- force Cobra to use hover propulsion for all tanks.
-7. oil level -- Ask what the oil count of the whole map is with a response of low, medium, or high.
+6. oil level -- Ask what the oil count of the whole map is with a response of low, medium, or high.
-8. targetX -- Ask Cobra to focus on enemy player X.
+7. targetX -- Ask Cobra to focus on enemy player X.
-9. stats -- Which player Cobra is currently targeting.
+8. stats -- Which player Cobra is currently targeting.

 Press alt+h to drop a beacon and Cobra units will try making their way over to it if possible.

-warzone2100 links:
+Warzone2100 links:
-1. This AI uses a slimmed version of the NullBot3 standard file for research related information: https://github.com/haoNoQ/nullbot
+1. This AI uses a slimmed version of the NullBot3 standard ruleset file for research related information: https://github.com/haoNoQ/nullbot
 2. website https://wz2100.net/
 3. github https://github.com/Warzone2100/warzone2100
 4. Official discussion forum thread: http://forums.wz2100.net/viewtopic.php?f=49&t=12676